nd-nuclear-theory/am/INSTALL.md

 package, such as `mcscript-ncci` or `mfdnres`.

 (2) If you wish to build and/or install `am` as a C++ library, see Section 2.
-However, as a C++ library, `am` is often simply used as a submodule of a larger project (such as `shell`).
-In that case, you do not need to install it separately at all.
+However, as a C++ library, `am` is often simply used as a dependency of a larger project (such as `shell`).
+In that case, you may not need to install it separately at all.
 The only time you are likely to need to build and/or install `am` separately is if (a) you are doing development work on `am` and want to be able to compile it on its own or (b) you want to install `am` as a standalone